ultraJeff/containers-and-ocp-workshop/container-fundamentals.md

 podman ps -a
 ```

-Try to look at the storage with the mount command (hint, you won't be able to find it):
+Try to look at the storage with the mount command (hint: you won't be able to find it):

 ```
-mount | grep -v podman | grep merged
+mount | grep -v Podman | grep merged
 ```

 Hopefully you didn't look for too long because you can't see it with the mount command.
 That's because this storage has been "mounted" in what's called a mount namespace.
 You can only see the mount from inside the container.
-To see the mount from outside the container, podman has a cool feature called podman-mount.
+To see the mount from outside the container, Podman has a cool feature called Podman-mount.
 This command will return the path of a directory which you can poke around in:

 ```
+podman unshare
 podman mount on-off-container
 ```

 The directory you get back is a system level mount point into the overlay filesystem which is used by the container.
 You can literally change anything in the container's filesystem now.
 Run a few commands to poke around:

 ```
-mount | grep -v podman | grep merged
+mount | grep -v Podman | grep merged
 ```

 ```
-ls $(podman mount on-off-container)
+ls $(Podman mount on-off-container)
 ```

 ```
-touch $(podman mount on-off-container)/test
+touch $(Podman mount on-off-container)/test
 ```

 ```
-ls $(podman mount on-off-container)
+ls $(Podman mount on-off-container)
 ```

 See the test file there.
 You will see this file in our container later when we start it and create a shell inside of it.
 Let's move on to the spec file...